nbarhamvc/scriptarchive/README.md

 - Software Composition Analysis (SCA) identifies known vulnerabilities for your open-source dependencies.
 Basic results are generated automatically when packaging and scanning your app for Upload and Scan SAST, with more in-depth results visible using Agent-based SCA (see below).

-# Scan types included in these files
+# Scan types in these files

 - [Veracode Pipeline Scan SAST](https://docs.veracode.com/r/Pipeline_Scan) - Our fastest SAST scan type in CI, suited for use in pipelines/branches with frequent commits.
 Will show results in CI build log and generate a results.json file, but results are not visible or linked to application profiles on Veracode platform.
 Use case is developers fixing findings earlier in their SSDLC.
 Parameters can be passed to configure output, check against Policy or baseline file.